chinnawant/DLP-scirpt-e2e-drawdown/README.md

 1. Check the `error_log.txt` file for detailed error information
 2. Verify your network connection to the API endpoints
 3. Ensure all required dependencies are installed
+   - Node.js, npm, and the npm dependencies
 4. Check that the API credentials and parameters are correct
+5. Verify that the config.json file is valid and contains all required fields
+6. SSL Certificate Issues:
+   - The application is configured to accept self-signed certificates for development/testing environments
+   - If you encounter "Network error: self-signed certificate" issues, the application should handle this automatically
+   - This setting is appropriate for non-production environments only and should be reviewed for production deployments

 ## License